nmfs-ost/noaa-fit-resources/_posts/2019-07-16-code-testing.md

 users to work off of, they should always work, and they should be able to run with only data, functions, and dependencies loaded with the package.
 Therefore, we recommend at minimum including a full example as one of your integrated tests.
-These integrated tests can be added to the build path in Travis so they are also run whenever changes are merged in on Github.
-Note: this can be a slow process; Travis often takes several hours to run even on software packages that load relatively quickly.

 If your software relies on a workflow with many different options, each set of options should have its own integrated test.
 This could be as